 Earth's climate has always been in a state of flux, according to data gleaned from the geological record, ice core samples and other sources.
 However, since the Industrial Revolution began in the late 1700s, the world's climate has been changing in a rapid and unprecedented way.

 The greenhouse effect

-Earth's climate is the result of a balance between the amount of incoming energy from the sun, and energy being radiated out into space.
+Earth's climate is the result of a balance between the amount of incoming energy from the sun and energy being radiated out into space.

-Ultraviolet (UV) radiation has a higher energy level than visible light, and infrared (IR) radiation has a weaker energy level.
+Ultraviolet (UV) radiation has a higher energy level than visible light, and infrared (IR) radiation has a lower energy level.
 Some of the sun's incoming radiation is absorbed by the atmosphere, the oceans and the surface of the Earth.

-Along with other gases like methane and nitrous oxide, CO2 acts like a blanket, absorbing IR radiation and preventing it from leaving the atmosphere.
+Along with other gases like methane and nitrous oxide, CO2 acts like a blanket, absorbing infrared radiation and preventing it from leaving the atmosphere.
 The net effect causes the gradual heating of Earth's atmosphere and surface.
 [Related: Effects of Global Warming]

 Not all greenhouse gases are the same: Some, like methane, are produced through agricultural practices including livestock manure management.
 Others, like CO2, largely result from natural processes like respiration and from the burning of fossil fuels.

-Additionally, these greenhouses gases don't all contribute equally to the greenhouse effect: Methane, for example, is about 21 times more effective at trapping heat from IR radiation than carbon dioxide, according to the U.S. Environmental Protection Agency (EPA).
+Additionally, these greenhouses gases don't contribute equally to the greenhouse effect: Methane, for example, is about 20 times more effective at trapping heat from IR than carbon dioxide, according to the U.S. Environmental Protection Agency (EPA).
 This difference in heat-trapping ability is sometimes referred to as a gas's "global-warming potential," or GWP.

-Natural causes vs. human causes of global warming
+Natural causes vs. human causes

 Earth's historic climate changes have included ice ages, warming periods and other fluctuations in climate over many centuries.
 Some of these historical changes can be attributed to changes in the amount of solar radiation hitting the planet.
-A drop in solar activity, for example, is believed to have caused the "Little Ice Age," a period of unusually colder climate that lasted from about 1650 to 1850, according to NASA.
+A drop in solar activity, for example, is believed to have caused the "Little Ice Age," a period of unusually colder climate that lasted from about A.D.
+1650 to 1850, according to NASA.
 However, there is no evidence that any increase in solar radiation could be responsible for the steady increase in global temperatures that scientists are now recording, according to the National Oceanic and Atmospheric Administration (NOAA).